DiegelD/CarND-Path-Planning-Project/README.md

 For a better readability the code is not described here in detail.
 However feel free to look into the code, comments are made there to increase the understanding.

-### 3.2 Cost-functions
+### 3.2 Cost functions
-Designing cost-functions is difficult and to bring them to cooperate and to produce reasonable vehicle behavior is hard.
+Designing cost functions is difficult and to bring them to cooperate and to produce reasonable vehicle behavior is hard.
 Some of the challenges are to solve problems, without unsolving old ones.
 To ensure this in general are regression test are used, which is part of developing safety critical software.

-In general there are there possibilities to handle solve cost-function problems:
+In general there are there possibilities to handle solve cost function problems:
-* Modifying the exciting const-functions
+* Modifying the exciting const functions
-* Adding new cost-functions
+* Adding new cost functions
 * Tweaking the weights.

-Cost-functions by it self are designed to variety the output between 1 and -1 so that the tuning can be done bye the weights line `17` in the `Cost.cpp` file.
+Cost functions by it self are designed to variety the output between 1 and -1 so that the tuning can be done bye the weights line `17` in the `Cost.cpp` file.

 ```c